Team-cenTinal/ContriKart-electrothon4.0/README.md

 **Version 1.0.0**

-A platform that provides a platform where you can doante your belongings which are no more use to you, so that it can be use for needy ones.
+A platform that provides a platform where you can doante your belongings which are no more use to you, so that it can be used by needy ones.We believe that what is rubbish to one person may be precious to another.

 ---